The linearity of fixed point invariants: Linearity of the Lefschetz number

 become naturally homotopic to identity maps\footnote{In \S\ref{sec:lefschetz-number} we said instead that the corresponding composites should be homotopic to transpositions such as $S^n\sm M \simeq M\sm S^n$.
 We have now incorporated these transpositions into the equivalences at the beginning and end of the displayed composites.} after smashing with some $S^m$.

 However, here there is an additional wrinkle: we need to allow maps $\eta$ and $\epsilon$ where the domains have been modified.
 Formally, we allow them to be \emph{cofibrantly replaced} with respect to the \emph{projective model structure} \cite[\S11.6]{hirschhorn}.
 We think of this as replacing the given diagram by a \emph{cell complex} whose cells are \emph{freely generated} at some object of the indexing category.
-We will not need to be more specific about this here, since in the case we are interested in (see \autoref{eg:smcofibers} below) a very simple modification suffices.
-In \cite{PS5}, we avoid the issue by using derivators, which ``package'' the fibrant and cofibrant replacements into an abstract structure so that we don't have to think about them.
+We will not need to be more specific about this here, since in many cases of interest (see \autoref{eg:smcofibers} below) a very simple modification suffices.
+In the more general cases, \cite{PS5} allows us to avoid the issue by using derivators, which ``package'' the fibrant and cofibrant replacements into an abstract structure so that we don't have to think about them.

 The asymmetry between the categories $A$ and $B$ in the above definition means that it incorporates two very different types of duality, which can be best understood by restricting to the case when either $A$ or $B$ is the terminal category $\tc$.
 On the one hand, if $M$ is an $A$-shaped diagram, we can think of it as a profunctor from $A$ to $\tc$.
 If the resulting profunctor is right $n$-dualizable, we say that $M$ is \textbf{pointwise dualizable}.
 On the other hand, if $\Phi$ is a $B\op$-shaped diagram, we can regard it as a profunctor from $\tc$ to $B$.
 If this profunctor is right $n$-dualizable, we say that $\Phi$ is \textbf{absolute}.